LOKESH187/Study-France/README.md

-# Study-France
+# Student Admission Portal – India to France

-A website for Indian students who have completed 12th grade to explore opportunities and join French colleges through consultation services.
-Freelance project for client.
+This project is a freelance web application developed for a client to help Indian students who have completed their 12th grade and are interested in pursuing higher education in France.

+The platform provides:
+- Information about colleges in France
+- Guidance and consultation services
+- Admission process support for students

+## Tech Stack
+- Frontend: [React]
+- Backend: [Spring Boot]

+## Project Status
+🚧 Under development (freelance project for a client)